-Taiwan is a very safe country and violent crime against foreigners is a rare occurrence.
-Expats in Taiwan, particularly in metropolitan areas like Taipei, should exercise basic precautions as in any large city, such as being aware of personal belongings in crowded markets.
-It is safe to walk around or catch public transport at night, but should be done with company while avoiding isolated areas.
+Taiwan is an extremely safe destination, and violent crime against foreigners is rare.
+That said, expats in Taiwan, particularly in metropolitan areas like Taipei, should exercise basic precautions as in any large city, such as being aware of personal belongings in crowded markets.
+Walking around or catching public transport at night is safe, but this should be done with company while avoiding isolated areas.

-The police are genuinely helpful and people are kind – if a foreigner is in distress on the street, it shouldn't take long for someone to come to their aid.
-Gun legislation is strict, although some gangsters do have them.
+The police are genuinely helpful, and people are kind – if a foreigner is in distress on the street, it shouldn't take long for someone to come to their aid.

 Gang-related crime in Taiwan

-Sex trafficking and prostitution is common.
-There are some districts where businesses function as fronts for prostitution and which are controlled by criminals; expats should avoid these areas and attend nightclubs, barbershops and massage parlours which advertise themselves prominently and have store windows which passers-by can easily peer into.
+Gang-related activity is known to happen in Taiwan, but the prevalence varies widely depending on the specific location in the destination.
+In some districts, businesses function as fronts for prostitution and are controlled by criminals.
+Expats should avoid these areas and instead attend nightclubs, barbershops and massage parlours that advertise themselves prominently and have store windows that passers-by can easily peer into.

-This sounds scary, but for the average expat, it's generally not an issue; gang activity is mostly confined to certain areas and it is not a threat to expats.
-Gangsters are more concerned with territory and making money than killing.
+This may seem scary, but it's generally not an issue for the average expat, as gang activity is mainly confined to certain areas.
+Gangsters are more concerned with territory and making money than violence.

 Pickpocketing in Taiwan